 What is CBD?

-Enter CBD.
-CBD (cannabidiol) is the non-psychoactive component found in marijuana — THC’s boring little cousin, if you will.
-While it won’t get you stoned, it’s an incredibly active neurological compound that binds to naturally-occurring cannabinoid receptors in our brain, as well as other parts of our body.
+CBD (cannabidiol) is the non-psychoactive component found in marijuana — THC’s “boring little cousin,” if you will.
+While it won’t get you stoned, it is an incredibly active neurological compound that interacts with naturally-occurring cannabinoid receptors in our brain, as well as other parts of our body.

 And it just so happens that the majority of these receptors are found in the portion of the brain that controls, among other things, our emotional behavior.

-Could CBD perhaps then be the ‘missing molecular link’ that’s responsible for virtually all of our emotional/chemical imbalances?
+Could CBD, then, perhaps be the ‘missing molecular link’ that’s responsible for virtually all of our emotional and/or chemical imbalances?

-A growing number of high-profile, well-respected physicians and researchers are seriously beginning to think it might.
+This is a question that of course can’t be answered right now, but a growing number of high-profile physicians and researchers are beginning to think that it might.